u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/connect_device.rst

 - a `Driver`, to communicate with an individual device

-At each boot, the IoT Box will load all of the Interfaces and Drivers that can be located on the connected Odoo instance.
+At each boot, the IoT Box will load all of the Interfaces and Drivers that can be located on the connected Thrive Bureau ERP instance.
 Each module can contain an `iot_handlers` directory that will be copied to the IoT Box.
 The structure of this directory is the following